-Answering a student question that pulled the class’ interest in a different direction, and found it really hard to get back on track.
+Answering a student question that pulled the class’ interest in a different direction made it hard to get back on track.

-A freer practice activity that was so fun that learners used the simplest language possible to complete it as fast as they could, rather than use the target language I was hoping for.
+A freer practice activity was so fun that learners used the simplest language possible to complete it as fast as they could, rather than using the target language I was hoping for.

-All of these, with hindsight, pulled the students thinking and usage away from the target topic and language, and so they didn’t get the full benefit from my classes.
+All of these, in hindsight, pulled the students thinking and usage away from the target topic and language, so they didn’t get the full benefit from my classes.

 What are Your Learners Thinking?

-My single biggest take-away from the book is to review every lesson plan in terms of what my students are likely to think about.
+My single most significant takeaway from the book is to review every lesson plan in terms of what my students are likely to think about.

 Think about what your learners will be most likely think about when you:

 As language teachers, we need to go one step further than remembering — we want our learners to use what they’re learning.